kristastadler/messenger_api/README.md

 ### Overview

-This project is a backend Rails application.
-The endpoints are designed to support a web-application that enables tow users to send short text messages to each other, like Facebook Messages app or Google Chat.
+This project is a backend Rails API.
+The endpoints are designed to support a web-application that enables two users to send short text messages to each other, like Facebook Messages app or Google Chat.

 ### Author
 - [Krista Stadler](https://github.com/kristastadler)